Areas of Charnwood are no longer in the Leicester lockdown zone.

 Book your test online at nhs.uk/ask-for-a-coronavirus-test or call 119.

-A map has been published which provides further detail on the lockdown area.
+A map of the revised Leicester lockdown boundary has been published which provides further detail on the new lockdown area from July 18.
 Please see below:

 The Government has announced extra funding for further targeted communications and engagement in local areas, to encourage people to follow the guidance for hand washing, social distancing, knowing the symptoms and getting tested.